 Spend Spring Break exploring the work that local organizations do to address climate change in New England.
 Hike through the woods to an observatory gathering local meteorological data, travel via boat to visit the Boston Harbor Islands and assess the impacts of erosion and changing sea temperature, and join your peers in a simulation that tackles humanitarian response to climate disaster.
 Then, share your experience and scientific message with the broader community via a customized communications project.
 Meet effective local organizations making a difference in our own backyard!

-- PKG Spring Break: Criminal Justice, Greater Boston
+- PKG Spring Break: Health, Greater Boston

 Events and deadlines